dhruvp-8/arancia/README.md

 **API Calls with documentation will be updated soon.
 Moreover how to use CURL or POSTMAN to send the request shall be explained.**

+## Performance

+Performance Benchmarking tool was created with a support from RocksDB OpenSource Foundations

 ## Deployment

 Not Deployed.